-At the same time, our budgets should include bigger “storehouses” for things such as an emergency fund, a college fund, a fund for health and car insurance, and a retirement fund for the day we can pay ourselves to do what God wants us to do.
+At the same time, our budgets should include bigger “storehouses” for things such as an emergency fund, a college fund, and a retirement fund for the day we can pay ourselves to do what God wants us to do.

-The more wisdom you can obtain in this area, the better.
+The more wisdom we obtain in this area, the wealthier we will be.

-When Jesus tells the parable of the Rich Fool in Luke 12:16-21, the audience He spoke to knew that storehouses were important for survival.
-They knew they had to save in order to have several months of reserves in case of calamity.
+When Jesus tells the parable of the Rich Fool in Luke 12:16-21, the audience knew that storehouses were important for survival.
+They knew they had to save in order to have several months of reserves in case of a calamity.